IRC-SPHERE/sphere-challenge/README.md

 `location_names = ('bath', 'bed1', 'bed2', 'hall', 'kitchen', 'living', 'stairs', 'study', 'toilet')`

-Locations.csv contains the following four columns:
+locations.csv contains the following four columns:

 * start: the time a participant entered a room (relative to the start of the sequence)
 * end: the time the participant left the room (relative to the start of the sequence)